Flashcards Studio

 Question

-NuWind Manufacturing, Inc. (NuWind), a corporate taxpayer, has a deficiency assessment for 2024 of PHP 52,000,000 (exclusive of interest and penalties).
-It also has a currently collectible receivable of PHP 60,000,000 from its customer, Pioneer Logistics, Inc., under a long-standing contract.
-In a single transaction, Pioneer withholds PHP 52,000,000 from a payment due to NuWind and remits that amount directly to the BIR to satisfy NuWind’s tax deficiency, arguing that private set-off against a tax debt should be allowed.
-The remaining PHP 8,000,000 of NuWind’s receivable remains with Pioneer to be paid to NuWind, and NuWind’s tax liability is deemed settled to the extent of the withheld amount.
-The BIR refuses to recognize a private set-off against a tax liability, citing the Lifeblood Doctrine.
-In light of the Lifeblood Doctrine, address: (a) whether Pioneer’s withholdings and remittance constitute a valid private set-off against NuWind’s tax debt; (b) the implications of the Lifeblood Doctrine for private compensation and set-off in tax collection; and (c) the impact on Pioneer as a third party and the proper remedy for NuWind.
+Orion Industries, Inc., a corporate taxpayer, has a deficiency assessment for 2024 of PHP 68,000,000 (exclusive of interest and penalties).
+Orion also has a currently collectible receivable of PHP 75,000,000 from Nebula Trading, Inc. In a single transaction, Nebula withholds PHP 68,000,000 from a payment due to Orion and remits that amount directly to the BIR to satisfy Orion’s tax deficiency, arguing that private set-off against a tax debt should be allowed.
+The remaining PHP 7,000,000 of Orion’s receivable remains with Nebula to be paid to Orion, and Orion’s tax liability is deemed satisfied to the extent of the withheld amount.
+The BIR refuses to recognize private set-off against a tax liability, citing the Lifeblood Doctrine.
+In light of the Lifeblood Doctrine, address: (a) whether Nebula’s withholdings and remittance constitute a valid private set-off against Orion’s tax debt; (b) the implications of the Lifeblood Doctrine for private compensation and set-off in tax collection; and (c) the impact on Nebula as a third party and the proper remedy for Orion.
 Include the controlling rule, apply it to the facts, and state a concise conclusion.